lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

   OCSPResponseStatus of "unauthorized".

-Security considerations regarding the use of unsigned responses are discussed in [OCSP].
+Security considerations regarding the use of unsigned responses are discussed in [RFC2560].

 ### thisUpdate, nextUpdate, and producedAt

 When pre-producing OCSPResponse messages, the responder MUST set the thisUpdate, nextUpdate, and producedAt times as follows:

-thisUpdate    The time at which the status being indicated is known
-              to be correct.
+thisUpdate    The time at which the status being indicated is known to be correct.

-nextUpdate    The time at or before which newer information will be
-              available about the status of the certificate.
+nextUpdate    The time at or before which newer information will be available about the status of the certificate.
 Responders MUST always include this value to aid in response caching.
 See Section 6 for additional information on caching.

 producedAt    The time at which the OCSP response was signed.